regenwatchdog/regenwatchdog.github.io/cpoguide.md

 Once the local authority has agreed to commence CPO proceedings, you will receive a formal notice giving you at least 28 days to object.
 The notice will give you details of where to send your objection letter.
 It is very important that you send the objection letter before the deadline.
 At this point you should instruct a solicitor to draft the letter.
 It will look something like [this](images/CPO_Objection_Template.docx) with a brief summary outlining the grounds of objection.

-Once the letter is received by the government's planning casework unit, a Public Inquiry will be triggered but this could be anything from 6 months to a year away.
+Once the letter is received by the government's Planning Casework Unit, a Public Inquiry will be triggered but this could be anything from 6 months to a year away.

 In the meantime you will need to seek legal help in drawing up your detailed statement of objection, which will be presented to the Public Inquiry.
 You could try crowdfunding or approach the [Bar Pro Bono Unit](https://weareadvocate.org.uk/).